Quasi-Equivalence of Width and Depth of Neural Networks: Quasi-Equivalence by De Morgan's Law

-Along this direction, we formulate the transformation from an arbitrary ReLU network to a wide \fl{ReLU} network and a deep \fl{ReLU} network by constructing the network-based building block to represent a linear function over a simplex, integrating such building blocks to represent any piecewise linear function, thereby elaborating the general ReLU \fl{equivalency} of the width and depth.
-Please note that the transformation of a univariate network is rather different from that of a multivariate network.
-The former is strictly precise and symmetric for the wide and deep networks, whereas the latter is precise in the measure sense and only approximately symmetric in terms of network structures.
-This is why we term such a \fl{equivalency} as a quasi-\fl{equivalency}.
-Then, the De Morgan \fl{equivalency} is a special case of the ReLU \fl{equivalency}, since a rule is equivalent to an indicator function, which is a special case of a piecewise linear function.
-In the same spirit, the De Morgan law for rules over hypercubes can be generalized into that for rules over simplices \fl{so as to embrace a network-based De Morgan equivalency}. \fl{Furthermore, we provide a structurally more symmetric variant of the network-based De Morgan equivalency, where the wide network employs a binary step function as activation functions.
-Because the binary step activation is suitable for indicator functions, the resultant wide network is much more compact, to the level of the deep network.}
+This section describes the first contribution of our paper.
+We formulate the transformation from an arbitrary ReLU network to a wide network and a deep network, respectively.
+We use a network-based building block to represent a linear function over a simplex.
+Integrating such building blocks can represent any piecewise linear function over polytopes, thereby elaborating a general equivalence of the width and depth of networks.
+Particularly, a regression ReLU network is converted into both a wide and a deep ReLU network (\textbf{Theorem \ref{thm:maind=2}}), while a classification ReLU network is a special case of a regression ReLU network (\textbf{Theorem \ref{thm:networklaw}}).
+In the regression networks, the transformation of a univariate network is rather different from that of a multivariate network.
+As a result, the equivalence for the wide and deep networks in the univariate case is precise, whereas the multivariate wide and deep networks are made approximately equivalent up to an arbitrarily small error.
+What's more, in the multivariate case, the width of the wide network is not the same as the depth of the deep network.
+This is why we term such an equivalence as a quasi-equivalence.